Eiffel Tower at Night Wallpaper.

 Eiffel tower at night wallpaper full HD so beautiful.

 Eiffel tower at night wallpaper desktop background.

 Eiffel tower at dawn horizontal.

-The tower is 324 metres (1,063 ft) tall, about the same height as an 81-storey building.
-Its base is square, 125 metres (410 ft) on a side.
-During its construction, the Eiffel Tower surpassed the Washington Monument to assume the title of the tallest man-made structure in the world, a title it held for 41 years, until the Chrysler Building in New York City was built in 1930.
-Because of the addition of the aerial atop the Eiffel Tower in 1957, it is now taller than the Chrysler Building by 5.2 metres (17 ft).
-Not includingbroadcast aerials, it is the second-tallest structure in France, after the Millau Viaduct.
+The tower is 324 meters (1,063 ft) tall, about the same height as an 81-story building.
+Its base is square, 125 meters (410 ft) on a side.
+During its construction, the Eiffel Tower surpassed the Washington Monument to assume the title of the tallest man-made structure in the world, a title it held for 41 years until the Chrysler Building in New York City was built in 1930.
+Because of the addition of the aerial atop the Eiffel Tower in 1957, it is now taller than the Chrysler Building by 5.2 meters (17 ft).
+Not including broadcast aerials, it is the second-tallest structure in France, after the Millau Viaduct.

 The tower has three levels for visitors, with restaurants on the first and second.
 The third level observatory’s upper platform is 276 m (906 ft) above the ground, the highest accessible to the public in the European Union.
 Tickets can be purchased to ascend by stairs or lift (elevator) to the first and second levels.
 The climb from ground level to the first level is over 300 steps, as is the walk from the first to the second level.
 Although there are stairs to the third and highest level, these are usually closed to the public and it is generally only accessible by lift.